cdyzh/VEPerform_LLR/README.md

 - Download plots and associated data for further analysis or reporting.

 ## Installation
 - This is currently a Web App at https://cdyzh.shinyapps.io/veperform/.
-To install, clone this repository and extract full.csv from its folder.
+To run your own, clone this repository and extract full.csv from its folder.